Ikea store operator announces $1B recycling investment target

 Photo courtesy of Ingka Group

-The investment arm of Ingka Group, an operator of IKEA retail outlets in about 30 countries, says it has set a goal to invest as much as 1 billion euros ($1.03 billion) in companies that are increasing their recycling collection and processing infrastructure.
+The investment arm of Ingka Group, an operator of Ikea retail outlets in about 30 countries, has set a goal to invest as much as 1 billion euros ($1.03 billion) in companies that are increasing their recycling collection and processing infrastructure.

-The Netherlands-based Ingka Group, which says the spending program will be made by its Ingka Investments arm, states, “In doing so, we invest to recycle more end-of-life products into secondary raw materials.”
+“In doing so, we invest to recycle more end-of-life products into secondary raw materials," the group says.

-“We aim to grow profitable businesses that avoid millions of tons of CO2-equivalent [emissions] and increase the availability of recycled material on the market,” states the company.
+“We aim to grow profitable businesses that avoid millions of tons of CO2-equivalent [emissions] and increase the availability of recycled material on the market,” the company says.

 Since 2017, Ingka Group says its portfolio companies have recycled around 2.7 million metric tons of materials overall, avoiding more than 9.4 million metric tons of CO2e in emissions, by its calculations.